 By 2019, collaborations launched into formal partnerships and support from the community increased significantly.
 Recognizing the positive influence of the program and the needs of the Winburn community, the Mayor's Neighborhood Engagement Team tapped the program so that more children could be served.
 Support from the Equestrian, Agriculture, Environmental, STEM and Art communities helped to provide enrichment opportunities for elementary, middle and high school participants.

 Today, the summer program has expanded, yet again and is now called The Lexington Education and Partnership (LEAP) Academy.
 This academic and enrichment program serves grades K - 12 during after school and out-of-school periods.
 Its mission is to establish meaningful and sustainable partnerships that expand academic and enrichment opportunities to children and youth.
-Those that join our Partners in Education network help provide learning opportunities that are concrete, relevant and, most of all, fun.
+Those that join our Sponsors In Education network help provide learning opportunities that are concrete, relevant and, most of all, fun.